 To shift the world to a more sustainable future, it is necessary to phase out the use of fossil fuels and focus on the development of low-carbon alternatives.
 However, this transition has been slow, so there is still a large dependence on fossil-derived power, and therefore, carbon dioxide is released continuously.
 Owing to the potential for assimilating and utilizing carbon dioxide to generate carbon-neutral products, such as biodiesel, the application of microalgae technology to capture CO2 from flue gases has gained significant attention over the past decade.
 Microalgae offer a more sustainable source of biomass, which can be converted into energy, over conventional fuel crops because they grow more quickly and do not adversely affect the food supply.
 This review focuses on the technical feasibility of combined carbon fixation and microalgae cultivation for carbon reuse.
 A range of different carbon metabolisms and the impact of flue gas compounds on microalgae are appraised.
 Fixation of flue gas carbon dioxide is dependent on the selected microalgae strain and on flue gas compounds/concentrations.
 Additionally, current pilot-scale demonstrations of microalgae technology for carbon dioxide capture are assessed and its future prospects are discussed.
 Practical implementation of this technology at an industrial scale still requires significant research, which necessitates multidisciplinary research and development to demonstrate its viability for carbon dioxide capture from flue gases at the commercial level.

-Labeeuw, L, Khey, J, Bramucci, AR, Atwal, H, de la Mata, AP, Harynuk, J & Case, RJ 2016, 'Indole-3-Acetic Acid Is Produced by Emiliania huxleyi Coccolith-Bearing Cells and Triggers a Physiological Response in Bald Cells', FRONTIERS IN MICROBIOLOGY, vol. 7.View/Download from: UTS OPUS or Publisher's site
+Labeeuw, L, Khey, J, Bramucci, AR, Atwal, H, de la Mata, AP, Harynuk, J & Case, RJ 2016, 'Indole-3-Acetic Acid Is Produced by Emiliania huxleyi Coccolith-Bearing Cells and Triggers a Physiological Response in Bald Cells', FRONTIERS IN MICROBIOLOGY, vol. 7.View/Download from: Publisher's site

-Bramucci, AR, Labeeuw, L, Mayers, TJ, Saby, JA & Case, RJ 2015, 'A Small Volume Bioassay to Assess Bacterial/Phytoplankton Co-culture Using WATER-Pulse-Amplitude-Modulated (WATER-PAM) Fluorometry', JOVE-JOURNAL OF VISUALIZED EXPERIMENTS, no. 97.View/Download from: UTS OPUS or Publisher's site
+Bramucci, AR, Labeeuw, L, Mayers, TJ, Saby, JA & Case, RJ 2015, 'A Small Volume Bioassay to Assess Bacterial/Phytoplankton Co-culture Using WATER-Pulse-Amplitude-Modulated (WATER-PAM) Fluorometry', JOVE-JOURNAL OF VISUALIZED EXPERIMENTS, no. 97.View/Download from: Publisher's site

-Labeeuw, L, Bramucci, AR & Case, RJ 2017, 'Bioactive small molecules mediate microalgal-bacterial interactions' in Systems Biology of Marine Ecosystems, Springer, Germany, pp. 279-300.View/Download from: UTS OPUS or Publisher's site
+Labeeuw, L, Bramucci, AR & Case, RJ 2017, 'Bioactive small molecules mediate microalgal-bacterial interactions' in Systems Biology of Marine Ecosystems, Springer, Germany, pp. 279-300.View/Download from: Publisher's site

 © Springer International Publishing AG 2017.
 Microalgae are a diverse group of photosynthetic microorganisms found throughout the eukaryote tree.
 Although unicellular, they have complex relationships with the bacteria that surround them.
 These interactions can range from obligate symbiosis, where the bacterium is required for host survival, to pathogenic, where the bacterial pathogen can kill the host alga.
 The nature of these algal-bacterial interactions appear to be tightly regulated by both algal and bacterial bioactive molecules, creating a complex system of chemical interactions through which these different species can chemically communicate with each other and directly alter the other physiology.
 In this way the bacterium is able to exploit (and manipulate) its host to become a more conducive habitat (e.g. algal phycosphere, aquatic biofilms, etc.) for bacterial survival.
 However, the identity of many of these small molecules and the mechanisms by which they control these exchanges are often overlooked or misunderstood.
 The ability to eavesdrop on the chemical cross talk occurring between algae and bacteria may open up a vast potential for new knowledge, relating to understanding bacterial-algal relationships, evolution and possibly hijacking this communication to better control microbes in commercial systems.
 This chapter outlines some of the known bioactive chemicals that mediate these microalgal-bacterial interactions, highlighting what is currently known about these systems and areas that need further investigation.